Jiangshi fiction: Hong Kong cinema

 Sammo Hung directed Encounters of the Spooky Kind and produced Mr. Vampire.

-2021 cosplay of Lam Ching-ying's iconic Taoist priest "Master Kau" or "Uncle Nine" (九叔), who served as the heroic protagonist in many jiangshi films.
+2021 cosplay of Lam Ching-ying's iconic Taoist priest "Uncle Kau" (九叔), who served as the heroic protagonist in many jiangshi films.

 A number of monster films were produced before the jiangshi boom of the 1980s and the 1990s.
-The earliest concerning vampires is Midnight Vampire (午夜殭屍) directed in 1936 by Yeung Kung-Leung.
+The earliest concerning vampire is Midnight Vampire (午夜殭屍) directed in 1936 by Yeung Kung-Leung.
 Vampire films were also made in the 1970s, which merged the vampires of Western horror with the martial arts of Hong Kong kung fu films.
 The jiangshi films of the 1980s were a departure from the Dracula-like vampires of its predecessors.
 Cinematic portrayals of jiangshi show the corpses wearing traditional changshan garments with a talisman placed on its head that allows the Taoist priest to control the cadaver.
 The clichés imported from Western horror were fewer, but still visibly present.
 The cloak, a motif from Hollywood's adaptations of Dracula, appears in the jiangshi films Vampire vs Vampire and A Bite of Love.